HISTORY

 Matilda Bay occupies a unique and significant place in the history of Perth, and Western Australia.
 Our restaurant is situated on Matilda Bay itself, and takes its name from the magnificent bay named after Matilda Roe, wife of John Septimus Roe, the first Surveyor of Western Australia.

 Designed by Mr John White, a prominent architect and UWA lecturer, our venue first opened its doors in February 1968.
 At that time, the restaurant was a classical restaurant serving French cuisine.
 With a change in management in the mid 70’s came a change in style, to the Spanish El Sombero with Corrida Grill upstairs.
 In 1980 the upstairs area of what is now Matilda Bay served Perth’s best steak under the name of Crawley Bay Steakhouse, and downstairs was the elegant Waterfront Restaurant.
-Fast forwarding to 1984, present day owner Warwick Lavis acquired a taste for Matilda Bay.
+Fast forwarding to 1984, Warwick Lavis acquired a taste for Matilda Bay, and bought the venue to life.

 Warwick and his team stepped in with a view of breathing life back into a venue that had been allowed to fall into disrepair.
 Between 1984 and 2004, the venue established itself as Perth’s preferred destination for fine yet relaxed dining.
 In October 2005, Warwick and his team redeveloped the upstairs function facilities delivering an impressive platform for Weddings, Private Functions and Seminars framed by the stunning panoramic views of Matilda Bay, Kings Park and Perth city.